zopefoundation/zc.ngi/src/zc/ngi/README.txt

 handler.
 Listeners created with the zc.ngi.testing.listener class have a connect method that can be used to create connections to a server.

-Let's connect out echo server and client.
-First, we'll create out server using the listener constructor:
+Let's connect our echo server and client.
+First, we'll create our server using the listener constructor:

     >>> listener = zc.ngi.testing.listener(EchoServer)